syncfusion/ej2-javascript-docs/src/treegrid/treegrid/clipboard.md

 ### Limitations of Paste Functionality

 * Since the string values are not parsed to number and date type, so when the copied string type cells are pasted to number type cells then it will display as **NaN**.
 For date type cells, when the copied string format cells are pasted to date type cells then it will display as an **empty cell**.

+> You can refer to our [`JavaScript Tree Grid`](https://www.syncfusion.com/javascript-ui-controls/js-tree-grid) feature tour page for its groundbreaking feature representations.
+You can also explore our JavaScript Tree Grid example [`JavaScript Tree Grid example`](https://ej2.syncfusion.com/demos/#/material/tree-grid/treegrid-overview.html) to knows how to present and manipulate data.